 The crucial issue we address is whether the circuit court erred in returning the infant child to the Appellee mother and in dismissing the action, without first permitting an exposition of the evidence to determine whether this was the proper action.
 The DHHR argues that because the Appellee mother's parental rights to a sibling have previously been terminated, statutory law mandates that the DHHR undertake efforts to terminate the Appellee mother's parental rights to the newest child, in this case George Glen B., Jr. See W. Va.
 Code §49-6-5b (1998).
-Moreover, the lower court's failure to conduct a preliminary hearing pursuant to the statutorily-mandated12 time frame of ten days denied the DHHR, as well as the Appellees, the opportunity to submit before the lower court evidence supportive of the parties' respective positions.
-The Appellees maintain that it is constitutionally impermissible to apply a presumption that the prior involuntary termination of the mother's parental rights to another child or the prior voluntary relinquishment of both parents' rights to another child proves imminent danger to the child, proves abuse or neglect of the child, or requires termination of the parental rights of the parents to the child.13 The Appellees further maintain that the DHHR did not show the existence of imminent danger to the physical well-being of George Glen B., Jr., and the request for emergency and extended custody of this child was properly dismissed.
-Finally, the Appellees assert that the DHHR did not show abuse or neglect as required by statute in order to seek termination of parental rights as a dispositional
+Moreover, the lower court's failure to conduct a preliminary hearing pursuant to the statutorily-mandatedSee footnote 12 time frame of ten days denied the DHHR, as well as the Appellees, the opportunity to submit before the lower court evidence supportive of the parties' respective positions.
+The Appellees maintain that it is constitutionally impermissible to apply a presumption that the prior involuntary termination of the mother's parental rights to another child or the prior voluntary relinquishment of both parents' rights to another child proves imminent danger to the child, proves abuse or neglect of the child, or requires termination of the parental rights of the parents to the child.See footnote 13 The Appellees further maintain that the DHHR did not show the existence of imminent danger to the physical well-being of George Glen B., Jr., and the request for emergency and extended custody of this child was properly dismissed.
+Finally, the Appellees assert that the DHHR did not show abuse or neglect as required by statute in order to seek termination of parental rights as a dispositional alternative for this child and the request for termination of parental rights was properly dismissed.